chromium/axiom/README.md

 The `axiom-wash` library contains the "wash" executable and supporting executables.
 If your app doesn't need to provide a command line interface you won't need to include this library.

-These libraries provided as raw ES6 modules, individual AMD-compatible files, concatenated AMD-compatible bundle, and individual CommonJS modules.
+These libraries are available as raw ES6 modules, individual AMD-compatible files, concatenated AMD-compatible bundle, and individual CommonJS modules.
 Choose whichever version suits your particular application.

 ## Importing Axiom

-If your application is browser based, you'll probably want to load the AMD bundle in a &lt;script&gt; tag.
+If your application is browser based you'll probably want to load the AMD bundle in a &lt;script&gt; tag.

-If your app is already using an AMD loader then use your "require" function to import axiom modules, like `var FileSystem = require('axiom/fs/base/file_system').default';`.
+If your app has an AMD loader already, you may use its `require` function to import axiom modules.
+It should look something like `var FileSystem = require('axiom/fs/base/file_system').FileSystem';`.

-If you don't have an AMD loader and don't want one, just call `__axiomExport__(window);` before calling any Axiom code.
-This will create a window.axiom object which contains the Axiom modules.
-For example, you can find the base FileSystem class at `axiom.fs.base.file_system.FileSystem`.
-Alternatively, you can use __axiomRequire__ as outlined above.
+If you don't have your own AMD loader you have two options.
+You can replace `require` with `__axiomRequire__` as shown above, or you can export the modules to a global variable.
+To create a global variable, call `__axiomExport__(window);` before calling any Axiom code.
+This will create a window.axiom object containing the Axiom modules.
+You can access with something like `var FileSystem = axiom.fs.base.file_system.FileSystem`.

 If you're using Axiom in a node.js environment, make sure to include the cjs/ directory from the Axiom distribution in your module path, and remember to take the `default` export from the modules you require.
 Something like `var FileSystem = require('axiom/fs/base/file_system').default;`.